xsdk-project/HandsOnLessons/lessons/mfem_convergence/lesson.md

 #### Questions

 > **How many unknowns do we need in runs 1 and 2 to get 4 digits of accuracy?
-Which method is more efficient: low-order or high-order**
+Which method is more efficient: low-order or high-order?**

 |<font color="white">The high-order methods is more efficient.
 It needs only 3001 unknowns compared to 82561 unknowns for the low-order method!</font>|